drym-org/dia/README.md

 $ racket synthesized.rkt
 ```

+Module languages to parse appraisal and antecedents trees are available via
+`#lang abe/attribution` and `#lang abe/antecedents`.

 ## Incorporating Adjustments

 When labor, capital or ideas inputs are modified to account for formerly left-out items, these "adjustments" could be incorporated by following these steps.